Monogram (company): Many changes of hands

 In 1984 Mattel divested itself of many companies not associated with its traditional toy industries.
 In 1986, Monogram was bought by Odyssey Partners, a New York private equity firm.
 Later that same summer, Odyssey purchased Revell Models of Venice, California.
 Subsequently, Odyssey Partners merged Revell with Monogram and moved all its usable assets to Monogram's Des Plaines, Illinois Plant Number 2.
 After Revell was merged with Monogram, company headquarters was moved a short distance to Northbrook, Illinois.

 In the early 1990s, Revell-Monogram embarked on an experiment that tried to match historic modeling logos with a CD-Rom racing car game.
 After investing nearly $4 million, customers had trouble distinguishing model from game and the project was scrapped after only 50,000 were sold (Wallace 1994).
 Also in the early 1990s, Monogram sold their 1/87 Mini Exacts HO series to Herpa, where some of the models continue to be sold even today.
 One difference from the normal Herpa models was a metal chassis.

 In 1994 Revell-Monogram was purchased by Hallmark Cards as part of its Binney and Smith division (the owners of famous Crayola crayons).
 This relationship lasted for thirteen years.

 In May 2007, Hobbico Inc., the radio control airplane maker, announced the acquisition of Revell-Monogram LLC.
 From 1987 to 2005 the Monogram logo had appeared underneath that of Revell, but since the Hobbico acquisition, the Monogram name has disappeared.
 Now the Revell logo stands alone as Hobbico renamed the subsidiary the Revell Group, which consists of both revered names (the Revell-Monogram webpage has a graphic progression of the development of the two companies' logos going back to 1945).
 Concerning plastic kits, Hobbico also owns Estes, and is the exclusive distributor of Hasegawa, as seen on their company websites.

 Hobbico declared bankruptcy on June 30, 2018 and went into liquidation.

-Product range
+Product lines

 Monogram was a prolific model producer.
 The following lists of kits are definitely not all-inclusive: